johnvullo96/aws-health-data-project/README.md

 Table Name: accelerometer_trusted

-accelerometer_landing_to_trusted.py joins accelerometer_landing with customer_trusted to create a trusted accelerometer dataset containing only the accelerometer data from customers who have agreed to share their data for research.
+accelerometer_landing_to_trusted.py joins accelerometer_landing with customer_trusted using the email/username to create a trusted accelerometer dataset containing only the accelerometer data from customers who have agreed to share their data for research.

 #### Step Trainer

 Table Name: step_trainer_trusted

-step_trainer_landing_to_trusted.py joins step_trainer_landing with customer_curated to create a trusted step trainer dataset containing only the step trainer data from customers who have agreed to share their data for research.
+step_trainer_landing_to_trusted.py joins step_trainer_landing with customer_curated using the serial number of the step trainer device to create a trusted step trainer dataset containing only the step trainer data from customers who have agreed to share their data for research.

 ### Curated Zone